 The school remained at kindergarten through sixth grade through June 1995.
 Beginning with the 1995 - 1996 school year, the academic structure was kindergarten through fifth grades in order to align the school with the Sierra Sands Unified School District.

 Sixth grade was reinstated for the 1997 - 1998 school year.
 Seventh grade was added in 1998.
 Eighth grade was added for the 1999 - 2000 school year.
 In 1999 Father Gamel became pastor of Saint Ann Church and Ms. Clara Finneran became principal of Saint Ann School.
 During the 2003 - 2004 school year, Mrs. Mary Little became principal.

-Father Paul Kado was the pastor from 2009 to 2013, and in 2013 Father Denis Ssekannyo from 2013 to 2018, Father Rayana Pudota from 2018 to 2020, and Father Santiago from 2020 to present (2021).
+Father Paul Kado was the pastor of Saint Ann Church from 2009 to 2013, Father Denis Ssekannyo from 2013 to 2018, Father Rayana Pudota from 2018 to 2020, and Father Santiago from 2020 to present (2021).
 In the 2014 – 2015 school year, a Leadership Team assumed the role of the school principal, and Ms. Darlene Lopez became principal in 2015 - 2016.
-Darlene Lopez returned to Northern California and the Second Grade teacher, Ms. Asteria Galacio assumed the role of principal beginning the 2016 school year.
+Ms. Lopez returned to Northern California and the Second Grade teacher, Ms. Asteria Galacio (Miss G), assumed the role of principal beginning the 2016 school year.
 After Ms. Galacio's untimely death in 2018, Ms. Tracy Sherrick became principal beginning the 2019 school year to present (2021).
 Saint Ann School now uses Miss G's favorite phrase, "The God in me greets the God in you." as the school motto.